 On the other hand, as the market leader, Amazon S3 no doubt offers a more tempting target for hackers and the like, so there is that to take into consideration.

 Good support for Amazon S3 requires an AWS support plan.
 There is a free, basic support plan that provides 24/7 access to customer service, but doesn’t include technical support, meaning it will only do for the odd question and, of course, sales and billing support.

 For simple questions, Amazon’s online knowledgebase and support forum should suffice, both of which are free to use.
-The knowledgebase can be searched and has both articles and tutorial videos.
+The knowledgebase is searchable and has both articles and tutorial videos.
 The support forum, as you might expect of a popular IaaS, is active and in most cases, you won’t be left waiting long for help.

 It’s hard to fault users for flocking to Amazon S3.
 For an IaaS provider with its network and features, the storage and usage rates charged are more than reasonable, even if it can take several hours of head scratching to figure out how much it’s all going to cost.

 Whether or not it’s truly the best Iaas available, despite leading the market, is a matter of debate.
-While second-place Microsoft Azure still trails Amazon S3 by 20 percentage points, it’s gaining, and it provides lower costs and a larger network.
+While second-place Microsoft Azure still trails Amazon S3, it provides a larger network at a lower cost.
 Cheaper options like Backblaze B2 and Wasabi are also on the rise.

 How does your business use Amazon S3?
 Do you rely on another IaaS solution instead?
 Feel free to chime in with your thoughts on S3’s place in the IaaS market in the comments below, and thanks for reading.